Exaii2/blender-creature-limb-drawer/README.md

 # BLENDER-Creature-Limb-Drawer
 ![Limbdrawer_Header](https://user-images.githubusercontent.com/18192380/217829911-5eef2db8-1471-43b6-9941-7378dec11d2a.png)

-An blender scene that generates geometry by drawing edges.
-Intended for prototyping creatures or preparing sculpts.
+A setup of geometry nodes and meshes, intended for prototyping creatures or preparing sculpts.

 This project contains a blender scene, which consists mainly of a simple mesh containing only edges, and two collections for two different creature styles.